1980 United States presidential debates: Format

 The second presidential debate started at 9:30 p.m.
 EST, and lasted for 90 minutes.
 The debate consisted of two halves, and panelists were only allowed to offer follow-ups in the first half.
 Candidates Carter and Reagan both received the same 12 questions and the ability to rebut twice for one minute each.

 Viewership

-Nielsen Media Research states that the second presidential debate garnered 80.6 million viewers.
+According to Nielsen Media Research, the debate garnered 80.6 million viewers.
 It was the most-watched debate in American history until the first presidential debate of 2016.

 Reaction

 An unscientific televote poll carried out by ABC immediately after the debate received about 650,000 responses, two thirds in favor of Reagan.